elnazshadkami/4-comma-Assignments_011/README.md

   <h3 align="center">4-Comma: Sketch AI >

-I created a four-panel yonkoma  where a child’s drawing is ruined by spilled water.
-A robot offers to recreate it using AI, and the curious child watches as a new version is generated.
-In the final panel, the child holds the printed AI-made drawing and smiles—it feels just like their original.
-This comic highlights how AI can be a helpful tool, even for those unfamiliar with it, supporting creativity in new ways.
+I created a four-panel Yonkoma about how AI helps restore a damaged drawing.
+In the story, a child’s drawing is ruined by spilled water.
+A robot offers to fix it using AI, and the child watches as a new version is created with DALL·E 3 and Visual ChatGPT.
+In the final panel, the child holds the printed AI-generated drawing and smiles;it looks just like their original.
+This comic explores how AI can support creative restoration, even for beginners, and shows the collaboration between humans and AI in the artistic process.

   <p align="center">
     <br />